Menu

 Playground Duties

 Every member of staff is on duty at least once a week and typically twice either during playtime or assembly cover.
-These timetables are displayed in the staffroom as well as being saved in key information in staff shared.
+These timetables are on the weekly communication bulletin as well as being saved in key information in staff shared.
 Please make sure you are aware of your duty times and that you turn up promptly for these duties.
 Please make sure you are timely with ringing the bell and getting the children to assembly either for a 10.30 or 10.45 start.
-The lunchtime bell is to be rung by the member of SLT who is on duty at 1.25 for last warning and then at 1.28 when class teachers are ready so they are returning to class by 1.30
+The lunchtime bell is to be rung by the member of SLT who is on duty at 1.25 so children are returning to class by 1.30.

-If you are on a course it is your responsibility to change your rota and inform DHT or AHT.
+If you are on a course/trip it is your responsibility to change your duty and inform SLT.
 If you are unwell it is your responsibility to inform the member of SLT that you speak to when you phone in.

 Sickness